techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 - Show the Copilot app in Microsoft Teams app store.
 - Download the pregenerated Teams app manifest to distribute it within your Microsoft Teams tenant.

-In Microsoft Teams, you can [Add Copilot to Microsoft Teams](../microsoftteams/platform/bots/how-to/conversations/channel-and-group-conversations?tabs=dotnet).
+In Microsoft Teams, you can add Copilot directly into the Teams app.
 When you add Copilot, team members can @mention the Copilot bot in any team channels, and all teammates will see the response from the bot.

 Learn more: [Bots](/microsoftteams/platform/bots/how-to/conversations/channel-and-group-conversations?tabs=dotnet)